mohamadacma/TeamInSynch/DesignDocument.md

 ### In scope
 * Add, update, retrieve, and delete a team member using information like name, email, location, join date, and phone number.
 (Core functionalities)
 * Retrieving and displaying weather data and local news headlines at each member's location.
 (The context needed so that the manager can better understand his team members' environments)
-* Displaying a dashboard of active members (based on their login status) with snapshots of their real-time weather info, current time, and local news headlines.
+* Displaying a dashboard of the members on the manager's team, with snapshots of their real-time weather info, current time, and local news headlines.
 (The dashboard represents the central hub for managers for a quick overview of their team and the relevant context).

 ### Out of scope